viktmv/viktmv.github.io/content/blog/code-principles/code-principles.md

 Meticulously planning every single details ahead of time doesn't really work in real life.
 This is why we have Agile.
 Sketching things as you go is a perfectly valid approach.
 ***

 That's pretty much it.
 However, I do want to emphasize that formulating your own principles is always an on-going process.
-But the good thing is that you can use them as sort of a moral compass in your day-to-day decision making process.
+But the good thing is that you can use them as sort of a guideline for making decisions in your day-to-day life.

 It helps a lot to have something you can come back to in order to reflect on what motivates you and what you value in your craft.